 If you choose to hire someone whose transcript is quite impressive with high grades and natural talent, be sure to understand their work ethic.
 This is not to say that someone you hire who is naturally talented lacks the ability to work hard.
 They just may not have faced something that they deem challenging.
 While others may have studied for hours or spend countless days writing a paper, they may have used half the time and gotten the same or a better grade in comparison.

 The Hard Worker

 Taking on a new task may be a little frightening at first, but do not sell them short in coming through on the job.
 Facing challenges and overcoming new obstacles is nothing new for a hard worker.
 However, one must have the patience and confidence in giving them a chance to prove that.

+While this is just a general summation of characteristics, you may be able to see yourself leaning towards one type of individual versus another.
 Both individuals have the ability to be an asset for your company.
-As a business leader, you have to decide which one has the most to offer to your brand and the business market.
-Do not be afraid to take a chance on either individual, because all it takes is someone to give them the chance to prove that their capabilities are the right fit for the job and your company.
+While talent and hard work are qualities of a good employee, as a business leader, you have to decide which one has the most to offer to your brand and the business market.
+Do not be afraid to take a chance on either individual.
+Because all it takes is someone to give them the chance to prove that their capabilities are the right fit for the job and your company.

 Hiring managers should consider a candidate’s overall fit with the organizations.
 This includes their values, personality, and long-term goals.
 A candidate with exceptional talent may not be a good fit for an organization with a strong focus on teamwork and collaboration.

 While a candidate with an excellent work ethic may not thrive in an environment that values individual performance over team success.
 The decision to prioritize talent or work ethic should not be made in isolation.
 Rather, you should consider multiple factors when bring on someone knew.
 Whatever their strengths may be.

 This article was first published in May 2017 but has been updated and expanded